noise/redis-sentinel-tests/README.md

 You should see the slave connect to the master and sync, and the sentinels connect to the master, discover one another, and find the slave.

-Note the load-balancer config is outside the scope of this doc but basically you just need a virtual server that has the master and slave instances as pool members and monitors them for "up" status by checking "info" output for "role:master".
+I've included a sample F5 load-balancer config for this setup.
+It works well as long as you don't accidentally bring up 2 instances in the master role.

+There's also a sample haproxy config, but HAProxy lacks the ability to do a custom TCP req/reply health check, so it does not properly.

 # Run some tests

-Now we can run our test client:
+Now we can run our test client, connecting to the load-balancer virtual IP:

 ```
 export CLASSPATH=$CLASSPATH:commons-pool-1.6.jar:jedis-2.1.0.jar